 At Griffin we teach children how to develop their behaviours and habits to become effective learners through asking questions in order to develop their curiosity.
 Griffin’s curriculum has been developed so that our children are not afraid to make mistakes and accept ways forward as support rather than criticism.

-By the time the children leave Griffin, our aim is to ensure that they have the necessary skills in Mathematics, English and communication so that they will become positive citizens in their community and the wider world.
+By the time the children leave Griffin, our ambition is to ensure that they have the necessary skills in Mathematics, English and communication so that they will become positive citizens in their community and the wider world.

 Our curriculum is broad and inclusive, taking into account the life experiences of our children, providing them all with equal opportunities to achieve, and by effectively using assessment to shape their future learning opportunities.